 Therefore, concentration can be estimated by comparing the intensity of the colour changes produced by the sample with those of a series of concentration standards.
 The intensity of the colour changes in sample and concentration standards can be quantified using a microplate reader.

-In the context of LMO detection, ELISA has been widely applied to evaluate the expression level of the protein(s) synthesised by the newly introduced gene at the experimental stage.
-Information regarding production and use of specific antibodies can be therefore found in many articles describing the developments of transgenic plants.
+In the context of LMO detection, ELISA has been widely applied to evaluate the expression level of the protein(s) synthesised by the newly introduced gene(s) at the experimental stage.
+Information regarding production and use of specific antibodies can be therefore found in many articles describing the developments of transgenic organisms.
 However, only a few specific antibodies directed against proteins that are the products of transgenes used in approved genetically engineered crops are commercially available.
 These include antibodies against various forms of the Cry protein, 5-enolpyruvylshikimate-3-phosphate synthase from the Agrobacterium sp. strain CP4 and the phosphinothricin acetyltransferase, amongst others.
 The sensitivity of ELISA tests varies depending on the quality of the antigen/ antibody interaction and the integrity of the protein in the crude extract.
-ELISA tests can therefore detect the presence of GMOs at concentrations ranging from 0.1% to 5% of the crude extract.
+ELISA tests can therefore detect the presence of LMOs at concentrations ranging from 0.1% to 5% of the crude extract.